Wube Haile Maryam: Conquest of Tigray and Eritrea

 In February 1831, Wube and Ras Marye responded with a vigorous military campaign into Tigray.
 Marye and Wube's coalition met the forces of Sabagadis near the Tekeze river and conflict ensued.
 Ras Marye perished, but Sabagadis lost (the Battle of Debre Abbay) and was executed by Ras Marye's followers the following day.
 Wube and his troops remained in Tigray.

 In the aftermath of Sabagadis's death, Tigray Province plunged into chaos.
 Sabagadis' many enemies and rivals turned against his offspring.
 Moreover, even Sabagadis's own sons and supporters fought each other for ascendancy.
 Wube took advantage of the divided aristocracy, and pacified the region after a series of wars.
 He spared Sabagadis's sons (his wife Dinqinesh's brothers) and appointed them as tributary provincial governors in return for their submission.

-Wube then extended his rule over the northern highlands into the Mereb-Mellash and Akkele-Guzay (in today’s Eritrea) with the submission of the lord of Merab Mellash in 1832.
+Wube then extended his rule over the northern highlands into the Mereb Melash and Akele Guzay (in today’s Eritrea) with the submission of the lord of Merab Melash in 1832.
 Oral tradition in Eritrea and Tigray preserves strong memories of Wubé as a ruthless and brutal warlord.
 His armies even reached the Bogos area, a dependency of the Hamasén lords of the Mereb Mellash.
 Wube was thus able to control all the caravan routes to the Red Sea, although his claim to the Ottoman controlled port of Massawa was unsuccessful.
 The control of these routes opened new opportunities for him to acquire important goods, such as firearms and other weapons, and to establish relations with foreign powers.